 fills with smoke.
 The smoke condition was caused by an "electrical arcing accident" on the third rail, according to the National Transportation Safety Board.
 The incident prompts the Federal Transit Administration to begin work on a report identifying Metrorail safety issues.

-March 14, 2016 - An electrical fire in a Metro tunnel causes the shutdown of the Orange, Silver and Blue lines.
+March 14, 2016 - An electrical fire in a Metro tunnel causes major delays on the Orange, Silver and Blue lines.

 The entire Metrorail system is shut down